Manuel-Ferreras/Setting-Up-SIEM-SPLUNK-AWS-/README.md

   -  Key pair type = rsa
   -  private key file format  pem for open shh use ( use to connect from my Linux terminal)
 - networking
-  -  Create a security group(Firewall)  to allow  shh traffic from only my public IP and port 22 for ssh.
+  -  Create a security group(Firewall)  to allow  SHH traffic from only my public IP and port 22 for SSH.
   -  Only allow the port number Splunk environment is going to run.
-  -  assign an elastic IP so you always have the same public IP if you shut down your ec2 (is better to have a dynamic IP address for security over comfort).
+  -  Assign an elastic IP so you always have the same public IP if you shut down your ec2 (is better to have a dynamic IP address for security over comfort).

 - created an IAM role and gave users enough Permission to use my ec2 Splunk server - following The principle of least privilege.

  <h2> Connecting to your ec2 </h2>

- - change permissions in you in your ec2 pair key using chmod because your key pair is unprotected  and it will not allow you to ssh into your ec2 with a weak permission.
+ - Change permissions in your ec2 pair key using chmod because your key pair is unprotected  and it will not allow you to ssh into your ec2 with weak permission.

   <img src="https://i.imgur.com/vQUYDFL.png" height="40%" width="44%" alt=/>

-- Connect to my by you using this command shh -i (yourec2key) ec2-user@(youec2plublicip)
+- Connect to my ec2 by using this command shh -i (yourec2key) ec2-user@(youec2plublicip)

  <img src="https://i.imgur.com/aR7SMmb.png" height="40%" width="44%" alt=/>